-is was a senior designer at London-based consultancy P&W. He received three or four CVs (resumes) every day, and here he offers some tips on how graphic designers can get to the top of the pile.
+is was a senior designer at London-based consultancy P&W. He received three or four CVs (resumes) every day, and here he offers some CV tips for getting graphic designers to the top of the pile.

 CV tips for graphic designers